More than anything else, including their stupid spending on the Green New Deal.

 Take a listen.

-Because of the Biden Harris administration open border policies catch and release, they were enrolled in the alternatives to detention program.
+Because of the Biden-Harris administration open border policies catch and release, they were enrolled in the alternatives to detention program.

 This meant that they were released into the United States.

-I believe the Biden Harris administration open border policies are responsible for the death of my daughter.
+I believe the Biden-Harris administration open border policies are responsible for the death of my daughter.

 That's the early days.

-So do you owe them an apology as well as I will tell you that I am so sorry for her loss.
+I will tell you that I am so sorry for her loss.

-I'm so sorry for her loss.
+I am so sorry for her loss, sincerely.

 But let's talk about what is happening right now with an individual who does not want to participate in solutions.